Kiffhost/exalted-scripture-understanding/Necromancies/Ivory Circle/Flesh and Bone Winds.md

 ---
 tags:
 - necromancy
 - source/abyssal-book
-Cost: 9nm, 1wp
+Cost: 10nm, 1wp
 Keywords:
 - Perilous
 Duration: One scene
 ---
 *Following the utterance of impossible syllables, the earth ruptures around the necromancer into a whirlwind of shattered bones and ribbons of rotten flesh.*
-The whirlwind provides light cover against attacks on the necromancer and any allies within close range.
-Enemies attempting to attack the necromancer from close range must dodge the lethal fragments of flesh and bone whirling through the air, a one-time environmental hazard with difficulty 3, Damage 2L.
+The necromancer creates a gruesome whirlwind, providing light cover to her and to any allies within close range.
+Enemies who attack the necromancer from close range are assailed by whirling fragments of flesh and bone, a onetime environmental hazard with difficulty 3, Damage 2L.
-The storm gathers the flesh and bone of the dead that lies in the necromancer’s path, tearing them to pieces and adding to its mass.
-More than a dozen corpses intensify the whirlwind into a deadlier hurricane: it provides heavy cover against ranged attacks and increases both the difficulty and the damage of the environmental hazard by the ([[Size]]) of the corpses fed into it, up to a maximum of difficulty 5, Damage 7L.
-The hurricane grows faster as it’s fed, obscuring the necromancer from sight and inflicting a −2 penalty on [[Perception]]-based rolls to locate her amidst the chaos.
+The storm gathers dead flesh and bone in the necromancer’s path, tearing apart any corpses within close range of her to pieces and adding to its mass.
+Once the effective Size of the consumed corpses reach 1 (Exalted, p.
+206), the cover increases to heavy.
+This also inflicts a −3 penalty on vision-based Awareness rolls against anything within close range of her.
+The consumed corpse’s Size is also added to the hazard’s difficulty and damage, maximum difficulty 5, Damage 7L.
 This spell ends if the necromancer is crashed or incapacitated.
 ## Control
-As a miscellaneous action, the necromancer may tear nearby corpses into piles of gore with a wave of her hand, compacting them into crude and dense structures within short range.
-Corpse-barriers provide medium cover and require a [[Strength]] 3+ feat of demolition at difficulty 3 to break through when made into an obstacle.
 Gore carries an unusual appeal to the necromancer, drawing her to inspect viscera whenever she chances upon it.
+As a miscellaneous action, the necromancer may mutilate and compress corpses within short range with a wave of her hand, compacting them into crude structures of rotting flesh in a burst of gore.
+These corpse-barriers provide light cover.
+They can be destroyed with a Strength 3+ feat of demolition at difficulty 3.
 ## Distortion (10)
-Distortion prevents the whirlwind from intensifying into a hurricane or weakens it if it already has.
+Distortion strips away the flesh from any corpses the storm’s absorbed, removing their benefits and preventing the storm from absorbing any further corpses.